JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 <!--title:Jasper in Console Applications-->

+<[info]>
+Jasper uses the related [Oakton](https://jasperfx.github.io/oakton) project for command line parsing and its command runner extensibility.
+"Oakton" is a small community just to the North of Jasper's namesake.
+<[/info]>

 At this time, the Jasper team is focused on hosting applications either in IIS (or nginx) or as a console application that would be suitable for running in a Docker container.
 To that end, we've added the `JasperHost` static class as a helper for standing up Jasper in a console application.
+You obviously want to run the application from a command line, and Jasper certainly does that, but the real value is the additional diagnostic commands documented on this page that will help you diagnose problems or just generally understand your Jasper application better.
+The command line usage is also extensible.

+If you're using `IWebHostBuilder` to bootstrap your application, you can opt into Jasper's expanded command line support with code similar to this hybrid MVC Core / Jasper application that utilizes an extension method called `RunJasper(args)` to execute a Jasper application at the command line:

+<[sample:MvcCoreHybrid.Program]>

-The sample usage from the <[linkto:documentation/getting_started;title=getting started]> topic would look like this:
+Likewise, this sample usage from the <[linkto:documentation/getting_started;title=getting started]> topic for a headless Jasper application could look like this:

 <[sample:QuickStartConsoleMain]>

-At runtime, `JasperHost` uses the `JasperRegistry` you hand it to <[linkto:documentation/bootstrapping;title=bootstrap a IJasperHost]> and run the application until the console process is stopped.
+At runtime, `JasperHost` can use the `JasperRegistry` you hand it to <[linkto:documentation/bootstrapping;title=bootstrap a IJasperHost]> and run the application until the console process is stopped.

-Or if you'd prefer to bootstrap with `IWebHostBuilder`, you can still use `JasperHost` like this:
+Or again, if you'd prefer to bootstrap with `IWebHostBuilder`, you can still use `JasperHost` like this:

 <[sample:simplest-aspnetcore-run-from-command-line]>